alistairmatthews/sccode/readme.md

 	- Also see the UnitTest class: [UnitTest](http://doc.sccode.org/Classes/UnitTest.html)
 	- Why, in TestMidiBinder, can I only run one test at a time without crashing the interpreter?
 This seems to be a problem with the Midi bit, because it doesn't affect the ViewMaker tests.

-1. Create modules for input/output and routing
+1. Create modules for input/output

+	Input:
+	- GUI with stereo levels
+	- Output to buses

+	Output:
+	- GUI with levels
+	- Output to stereo or mono
+	- Mix input
+	- Mix effects and instruments

 1. etc...

 ## General Supercollider facts